srimantamaji/gid-list-concepts/components/gid-list-concepts/README.md

 # \<gid-list-concepts\>
+This component is used for fetching the list of concepts against a particular user.

 In this component, usedID is a mandatory parameter.

 If 'apiUrl' is not provided, then the component would fetch sample data from mock json.